-Drug abuse treatment programs provide valuable help to thousands of individuals struggling with drug abuse.
-Substance abuse of any kind affects people of all ages, genders and cultural backgrounds.
-Despite the large demographic variability, all share one very important commonality – they need help!
+Drug abuse treatment programs provide valuable help to thousands of individuals struggling with drug misuse.
+Substance abuse of any kind affects people of all ages, genders, and cultural backgrounds.
+Despite the large demographic variability, all of those suffering with addiction share one very important commonality—they need help!

 For many, drug addiction treatment can mean the difference between life and death.

 What Is Drug Abuse Treatment?

 Normal daily functioning, including productive employment, good relations with family and loved ones, and avoidance of legal entanglements can be achieved with the assistance of effective substance abuse treatment.